FAQs and Additional Behavioral Health Information

 If you would like to understand more about the out-of-network benefits available through your specific insurance plan, we encourage you to contact the customer service department of your insurance company.
 Here are a few key words and questions for you to ask:

 Ask the representative about your Out-of-Network Benefits for Outpatient Mental Health in an Office setting.

 You will want to find out what the Out-of-Network Deductible is; this is typically separate from your in-network deductible.
 Upon satisfying that deductible, you would then be responsible for a Co-pay or Co-Insurance amount.
 You will still pay in full with our office, but once the OON Deductible is met, your insurance may start to reimburse you directly for the amount they would cover.

 Find out if there is an Out-of-Pocket Maximum; once this amount is met, the insurance may begin to reimburse you in full.

 You should also inquire as to whether Prior Authorization is required to see an OON provider, and also if there is a Visit Limit per calendar year.

-It may seem overwhelming to navigate the complicated waters of insurance benefits, but once you have a basic understanding of what the benefits are and how they apply to you, you can get the maximum benefit from your plan.
-Knowing what these terms mean for you will also help you make more informed decisions as you choose plans in the future.
+It may seem overwhelming to navigate the complicated waters of insurance benefits, but once you have a basic understanding of what the benefits are and how they apply to you, you can get the maximum benefits from your plan.
+Knowing what these terms mean for you will help you make more informed decisions as you choose plans in the future.

 Letter Requests and Forms